 I am a member of Coisir Sgir’ a Bhac (Back Gaelic Choir).
 I have been involved with this choir since 2006 but have only recently become a paid up member.
 I receive no remuneration from this membership.

 I am a member of the Western Isles Credit Union, where I have had a token amount of £5 invested since 2009.
 I do this to indicate my support for the Credit Union movement and receive no material financial benefit.

 I am a member of Uist Wool, from which I receive no financial or other benefit.
 [Registered 20 April 2012]

-I am a member of An Sulaire Trust, a charity which preserves historic boats in the Western Isles, for which I derive no financial or other material benefits.
+I was a member of An Sulaire Trust, a charity which preserved historic boats in the Western Isles, for which I derived no financial or other material benefits.
 This trust has now wound up [Registered 3 August 2012, Amended interest 6 January 2015, Ceased interest 6 January 2015]

 In October 2012, I received a gift of a large framed photograph of the isle of Harris for the wall of my office in Holyrood from the Morvern Gallery ltd, Barvas, Isle of Lewis.
 The estimated value of this gift is £400.
 [Registered 31 October 2012]

 In 2012, I ran a competition in local schools for a design for my Christmas card.
 The costs of printing were offset by sponsorship from: Rodel Hotel, Rodel, Isle of Harris (£50); Luskentyre Harris Tweed Ltd, Luskentyre, Isle of Harris (£25); AMK Plant and Tipper Hire Ltd,